 The registration statement of which this prospectus forms a part covers the resale of an aggregate of 45,272,288 shares of Common Stock by the Selling Securityholders.
 The Selling Securityholders will determine the timing, pricing and rate at which they sell the shares being registered for resale on the registration statement of which this prospectus forms a part into the public market.
-As of October 20, 2023, the shares being registered for resale, assuming all shares were outstanding following the conversion of the Convertible Notes, represented approximately 53.7% of the total number of shares outstanding, based on the number of shares of Common Stock outstanding as of October 20, 2023.
+As of December 6, 2023 and after giving effect to the results of the Special Meeting, the shares being registered for resale, assuming the full conversion or exercise of the Transaction Warrants, the shares of Series A Preferred Stock, and the Exchange Notes for Common Stock, represented approximately 67.8% of the total number of shares outstanding.
 Significant sales of shares of Common Stock pursuant to this prospectus or otherwise may have negative pressure on the public trading price of our Common Stock and could impair our ability to raise capital through the sale of additional equity securities.
 We are unable to predict the effect that sales may have on the prevailing market price of our Common Stock and warrants.